sparanoid/relative-url/readme.txt

 `/wp/wp-content/themes/twentyeleven/style.css`

-Then after activating this plugin, you can simply access your locsl instance using `http://192.168.0.1:8080/wp/` on your iPad or other mobile devices without having styles and navigation issue.
+Then after activating this plugin, you can simply access your local instance using `http://192.168.0.1:8080/wp/` on your iPad or other mobile devices without having styles and navigation issue.

 **Notice**: This plugin is mainly used for local development.
 Haven't tested on a production environment, but it should work, no harm to your sever.